robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   --reporttitle <title>   `Sets a title`_ for the generated test report.
   --reportbackground <colors>  `Sets background colors`_ of the generated report.
   --maxerrorlines <lines>  Sets the number of `error lines`_ shown in reports when tests fail.
+  --maxassignlength <characters>  Sets the number of `characters`_ shown in reports when
+                           variable is assigned.
   -L, --loglevel <level>  `Sets the threshold level`_ for logging.
 Optionally
                           the default `visible log level`_ can be given separated with a colon (:).